 Since my skin is looking clear and happy I haven't been wanting to wear full coverage foundation (which used to be a must for me on a daily basis) I've been wearing more light-med. coverage foundations, tinted moisturizers, & BB Creams with setting powder.
-A few of my favorite loose powders that I've found to-date this summer are 100% silica powder (from Coastal Scents, TKB Trading or MUFE), ELF HD powder, Black Opal Translucent Mattifying Powder(pressed & loose), & NYC Smooth Skin Loose(this one is actually an old staple of mine though).
+A few of my favorite loose powders that I've found to-date this summer are 100% silica powder (from Coastal Scents, TKB Trading or MUFE), ELF HD powder, Black Opal Translucent Mattifying Powder(pressed), & NYC Smooth Skin Loose(this one is actually an old staple though).

 Coming across this miracle powder was very random.
 Approx. 1-2 months ago I was getting ready to post a review here for J&J Baby Powder and how I love using it as a dry shampoo.
-I started reading the reviews already here on baby powder only to see that some oily skin gals have been using it as a setting powder with nice results?!
-So I tried the regular J&J Baby Powder several times (also with ok results) but the large amount of talc in J&J's Original Baby Powder is dangerous (or so I've been told..?)
-Sooo, I started searching for talc-free powders that can be easily found at my local drugstores and randomly came across THIS holy grail of a powder in the baby skin care aisle at my local Walmart.
+I started reading the reviews already listed for J&J's baby powder only to see that some oily skin gals have been using it as a setting powder with nice results *mind blown* lol So I tried the regular J&J Baby Powder several times (also with nice results) but the large amount of talc in J&J's Original Baby Powder is dangerous (or so I've read..?)
+Sooo, I started searching for talc-free powders that can be easily found at my local drugstores and came across THIS holy grail of a powder in the baby skin care aisle at my local Walmart.

 Gold Bond Triple Action Medicated Cornstarch Baby Powder is a bit different from any regular baby powder because with original baby powder I have to REALLY dust it on to notice a slight white cast, but with this one it IS easy to go overboard if you've got a deeper skin tone and/or a heavy hand.

 Luckily, a little goes a very long way so you shouldn't need to use a lot for matte skin.
-I poured some out into a empty travel container/tub and use a fluffy blush brush to apply (currently EcoTools Sheer Finish Kabuki) -It's really awesome stuff :)
+I poured some out into a empty travel container/tub and use a fluffy brush to apply (currently EcoTools Sheer Finish Kabuki) -It's really awesome stuff :)

-The ingredient list is very minimal (therefore good for other acne/clog-prones as long as there's no sensitivity to corn starch or zinc oxide) &I'm really excited about all 3 of these ingredients because they're known for being good oil absorbers!
+The ingredient list is very minimal (therefore good for other acne/clog-prones as long as there's no sensitivity to corn starch, kaolin, or zinc oxide) &I'm really excited about all 3 of these ingredients because they're known for being good oil absorbers!

-Now that I've found it, I swear I will NEVER be without this stuff.
+Now that I've found it, I swear my oily skin will NEVER be without this stuff.
 It's the best setting powder I've found to-date for my crazy oily skin in the hot + humid PA summers and the price is right at LESS than $4 (USD) per container. (a steal right?!)

 Originally got this for my son's bottom and it worked great for that, but I "borrowed" it in a pinch to help with chafing.
 Great product for ladies with larger chests.
 Works great to keep chafing at bay or help heal it.